code42/py42/docs/userguides/departingemployee.md

 # Add or Remove users from the Departing Employee List

-Let's say you want to add a user to the departing employee list then all you need to know is their user UID.
+Let's say you want to add a user to the departing employee list.
+All you need to know is the user's Code42 user UID.

-To get user UID based on username
+To get the user UID based on username:

 ```python
 user = sdk.users.get_by_username("username")
 uid = user["users"][0]["userUid"]
 ```

-`user_id` below refers to user UID.
+`user_id` below refers to the user UID.

 ```python
 # Add the departing employee